SciWilro/cehg16-workshop/README.md

 8. Finally, there are a few other data files that are too large to be included in this repository, so they will have to be downloaded separately.
-Download these files from the URL that will be given to you during the workshop.
-Alternatively, copy the files from one of the USB flash drives that will be circulated during the workshop.
+Download these files from the [here] (http://tinyurl.com/ztdsc8y).
+Alternatively, copy the files from one of the
+USB flash drives that will be circulated during the workshop.
 Once you have obtained the tar.gz archive, decompress it.